This post may contain affiliate links. Read my disclosure policy.

 - Return the skillet to medium heat and add the ground beef and a pinch of salt and pepper.

 - Reduce heat to low.
-Add Greek yogurt and slowly add the cheddar cheese, stirring between each addition until cheese has melted.
+Add Greek yogurt and slowly add the cheddar cheese, stirring between each addition until the cheese has melted.

 - Bring to a simmer and cook for another minute or two until thickened and heated through.